 The results of trialling different treatments to control foxtail at the farm had limited success.
 We trialled discing, mowing, and spraying chemical herbicides to eradicate the foxtail patches.
 Discing worked well, by essentially killing the plants and burying them.
 However, if the areas were not continually disced, the foxtail re-established.
-Chemical applications had limited success and were highly dependent on the chemical used, the spraying conditions and timing of the application.
+Chemical applications had limited success and were highly dependent on the chemical used, the spraying conditions, and timing of the application.

 Mowing foxtail patches worked well to remove the seed heads to reduce spreading, but it was labour intensive and never killed the plants, so the foxtail always regenerated.
-Because the foxtail patches grew in predominately saline soils a saline-tolerant seed blend (Table 2) and two saline-tolerant seed varieties-AC Saltlander and reed canary grass-were sown in combination with the discing, mowing, and spraying.
+Because the foxtail patches grew in predominately saline soils, a saline-tolerant seed blend (Table 2) and two saline-tolerant seed varieties-AC Saltlander and reed canary grass-were sown in combination with the discing, mowing, and spraying.
 The seed blend was planted in spring 2020 and did not establish well.
 By having a seed blend with both grass species and forb species, we discovered the limitations of what chemicals we could use to control the foxtail without killing the seed blend.
-The reed canary grass and AC Saltlander were planted in 2021; so results will be monitored in this upcoming year to see if the planting was successful.
+The reed canary grass and AC Saltlander that was planted in 2021 did not establish well, but monitoring will continue in the upcoming years to see if it improves.